Lipids

 • Understand components of the lipid profile and how they are measured and calculated

-• Recognise the role of lipid profiling in coronary risk assessment including measurement of lipoprotein(a)
+• Recognise the role of lipid profiling in cardiovascular risk assessment including measurement of lipoprotein(a).

 Lipids module 4: treatment of dyslipidaemia